-Klobuchar: After Haugen testimony, “the switch flipped” on legislating big tech
+Klobuchar: After Haugen testimony, ‘the switch flipped’ on legislating big tech

 It seems like much of the discussion has turned to the issue of whether the government should, or can, get into the business of regulating algorithms that harm consumers.
 Why can’t the government pass a privacy bill that puts limits on the personal data that can be fed into the algorithms in the first place?

-[Washington Democratic Senator] Maria Cantwell has a very good bill [The Consumer Online Privacy Rights Act (COPRA), which was unveiled in 2019 and cosponsored by Klobuchar)] Getting bipartisan privacy legislation has been being negotiated over the last few years in the Commerce Committee.
-I think that would make a major difference with these platforms, given that we know that when Apple asked their customers “do you want to opt in to sharing your data or not?”
+[Washington Democratic Senator] Maria Cantwell has a very good bill [The Consumer Online Privacy Rights Act (COPRA)], which was unveiled in 2019 [and cosponsored by Klobuchar].
+Getting bipartisan privacy legislation has been being negotiated over the last few years in the Commerce Committee.
+I think that would make a major difference with these platforms, given that we know that when Apple asked their customers, “Do you want to opt in to sharing your data or not?”
 75% said no to having their data shared.

 It is clearly time to do something about algorithms.
 They have so much influence over so many aspects of our lives.
-As we’ve seen from the documents that Ms. Haugan made public they can cause real harm.
+As we’ve seen from the documents that Ms. Haugen made public, they can cause real harm.
 So we need transparency.
 As we get that transparency and see other work, I think we pretty much know it’s the most polarized content [they’re amplifying].
 It’s amplifying bad speech that wouldn’t be protected in other ways.
-It’s amplifying misinformation or hate speech. . .
+It’s amplifying misinformation or hate speech. . . .
 It’s not an easy thing to get at, but the first piece of it has to be to make the algorithms transparent.

 So those are the privacy and algorithmic transparency pieces.
 How do your efforts in antitrust reform play into the wider solution?